-Even if you feel you are not ready to file a suit, consult one of our qualified lawyers as soon as possible so that you will know your options.
-We do not charge any fees upfront.
+Even if you feel you are not ready to take legal action, consult one of our qualified lawyers as soon as possible so that you will know your options.
+At Heninger Garrison Davis, we do not charge any fees upfront.
 In fact, we will only charge attorney’s fees if we obtain a financial settlement for you.
 If you don’t win, we won’t get paid a legal fee.

-Call us today for your free case evaluation 1.800.241.9779
+Call us today for your free case evaluation at 1.800.241.9779

 Frequently Asked Questions

-Yes.
+A: Yes.
 The Federal Clean Air Act, Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), Energy Reorganization Act, Safe Drinking Water Act, Solid Waste Disposal Act, Toxic Substance Control Act, and Water Pollution Control Act each contain protections for an employee who complains about safety or health hazards either in the workplace, or to the environment, caused by an employer.

-Employees are also protected in most states by general statutes or common law barring discrimination or retaliation against whistleblowers.
-As under federal law, in order to qualify for whistleblower protection in most states an employee generally must have a good-faith belief that the employer or its employees are in some way violating the law.
+A: Employees are also protected in most states by general statutes or common law barring discrimination or retaliation against whistleblowers.
+As under federal law, in order to qualify for whistleblower protection in most states, an employee generally must have a good-faith belief that the employer or its employees are in some way violating the law.
 The employee must also either complain about that violation to the employer or to an outside agency, refuse to participate in the violation, or assist in an official investigation of the violation.

-Examples of whistleblower retaliation may include:
+A: Examples of whistleblower retaliation may include: